QUT-Motorsport/eufs_sim/robot_control/README.md

-# robot_control
+# ros_can_sim
 This is the package that simulates the vehicle dynamics and odometry of the car in simulation

 ## Nodes
-* `robot_control_node` - node that controls the car in simulation and outputs odometry.
+* `ros_can_sim_node` - node that controls the car in simulation and outputs odometry.
 For this to work you must first load up all of the joints of the simulation model, otherwise this will brake.
 Odometry works in a similar way as in the real world ie. accounts for slip.
 Parameters are:
     - `joint_states` - string -  which topic to listen to receive the state of the joints.
     - `model` - string - name of the robot model.
 Uses this to control the joints.
     - `publish_odom_tf` - bool - wheather to publish a transform for odometry.